 Running routes for beginners

-The good news is there are loads of beautiful places across the country waiting for you and your running shoes to arrive.
+There are loads of beautiful places across the country waiting for you and your running shoes to arrive.
 From gentle lake-side runs, to coastal paths, to routes through rolling meadows, there’s an outdoor gym for everyone.
-So if your body feels a little too Christmas-pudding-shaped and you fancy getting fit take a look at our shortlist of fantastic running routes for beginners.
+So if your body feels a little too pudding-shaped and you fancy getting fit take a look at our shortlist of fantastic running routes for beginners.

 Osterley Park is just a tube ride away from central London and it’s a great escape from the city.
 Surrounded by ancient meadows, parks and farmland, this is one of the last surviving country estates in London.
 What better place to start running?